Oretha Castle Haley

 Oretha Castle Haley (July 22, 1939 – October 10, 1987) was an American civil rights activist in New Orleans where she challenged the segregation of facilities and promoted voter registration.
 She came from a working-class background, yet was able to enroll in the Southern University of New Orleans, SUNO, then a center of student activism.
 She joined the protest marches and went on to become a prominent activist in the Civil Rights Movement.
+Her home in Orleans Parish was added to the National Register of Historic Places in 2023.

 Background

 The 1954 US Supreme Court decision, Brown v.
 Board of Education, undermined the legal foundation of separate-but-equal racial segregation.
 The landmark court decision emboldened the cause for civil rights.
 The 1955 murder of Emmett Till in Mississippi, and the subsequent miscarriage of justice drew national attention to the brutal and unfair treatment of African Americans in the South.
 In late 1955, the arrest of Rosa Parks led to the Montgomery Bus Boycott.
 The boycott lasted almost a year and its success launched the career of Martin Luther King and demonstrated the power of non-violent political action.

 The first protest marches Oretha Castle participated in were sponsored by the Consumers League of Greater New Orleans (CLGNO).
 When Castle and several fellow protesters sought support to stage sit-ins at segregated lunch counters, both the Consumers League and the National Association for the Advancement of Colored People (NAACP) took no interest.
 The CLGNO and NAACP were involved in sensitive litigations and negotiations and shunned the publicity.
 In the summer of 1960, Oretha Castle, Rudy Lombard and Jerome Smith pioneered their own organization and sought sponsorship from a national organization.
 The Southern Christian Leadership Conference, SCLC, was not active in New Orleans.
 The Congress of Racial Equality (CORE) was the first activist group dedicated to non-violence founded in 1942 and based in Chicago.
 The newly formed Student Nonviolent Coordinating Committee (SNCC) rapidly grew in prominence.
 SNCC's powerbase became the Nashville chapter founded by Diane Nash and John Lewis.
 Castle and her cohorts chose to ally their local group with CORE, and developed their power base in New Orleans.
 SNCC and CORE both concentrated on street-level, direct-action activism, and are often compared.
 The NAACP, SLC, CORE and SNCC cooperated in many endeavors, and each are credited with playing a major role in the success of the Civil Rights Movement.